alx-sch/42_pipex/README.md

 `execve()` behaves uniquely by replacing the current process upon executing the command and does not return to the original process after successful execution.
 This means that once `execve()` is called successfully (not returning -1), any code after the `execve()` call is not executed.

 To execute commands with input/output redirection, such as `cmd1 < infile | cmd2 > outfile`, each command execution requires a separate call to `execve()`.
-Since `execve()` replaces the current process with the command execution, one process per command is necessary.
+Since `execve()` replaces the current process, one process per command is necessary.
 The creation of additional processes is achieved through `fork()`.
 To enable communication between these processes, `pipe()` is used, which establishes a unidirectional communication channel.

 ## Creating and Managing Mutiple Processes